terraboi4/spotify-playlist-sorter/README.md

 - Takes a Spotify playlist and sorts it by BPM, genre, or energy level

-## Done when:

 - [ ] Can input Spotify playlist URL
 - [ ] Fetches song data from Spotify API
-- [ ] Displays playlist sorted by user-chosen metric
+- [ ] Displays playlist sorted by BPM
-- [ ] Deployed and usable

-## Additional features (post v1 ship)

-- [ ] Use cluster algorithm to sort songs into "clouds"
+## How to use

+- Add Spotify Client ID and Secret to .env.local
+- Run `npm install` and `npm run dev`

 Started: Nov 3, 2025
-V1 Ship date: Nov 6, 2025
+Finished: Nov 5, 2025